aykevl/blake2s-micro/README.markdown

 function](https://blake2.net/).
 With all optimizations/constraints enabled, it
 can archieve a code size of about 500 bytes.

-**Warning: this implementation hasn't been verified.** It has only been tested on very limited inputs and it hasn't been verified by someone with a cryptographic background.
-Do not use it for anything serious, or accept the risk.
+**Note**: although this implementation is based on the reference implementation and it has been tested on all relevant test vectors, I cannot guarantee it will work in all cases as it has been modified quite a lot.

 Things that are different from the original reference implementation: